GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/index.rst

 DRAGONS - Flamingos 2 Data Reduction Tutorial
 =============================================

-This is a brief tutorial on how to manipulate and reduce Flamingos 2 data using DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South).
+This is a brief tutorial on how to manipulate and reduce Flamingos 2 images using DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South).